When you look at a solid object like this crystal, what do you see?

 You can hear more about the book in this video.

 My aim was to make the subject as easy to understand as possible – not only for physics students, but also for students and researchers in other subjects such as materials science, electrical engineering and chemistry.
 To help achieve this, I have written in a similar style to that of a popular science book, and included several fully-worked example questions/problems in each chapter – many of which allow readers to test their knowledge as they go along.

 If you'd like to test your knowledge of solid state physics right now, please have a go at my video quiz.

 I have also highlighted contemporary research throughout the book, and emphasised the real-world applications of the topics being discussed.
-Please click here for the list of contents.
 Additional information on the book, as well as supplementary material including further reading and interesting web links for readers can be found on the Taylor & Francis webpage where you can also place an order.

 Book cover image © Taylor and Francis.
 Reproduced with permission

 The picture below was taken during the UK launch celebration in London on 25th February 2010.
 From left to right seated behind me: Philip Diamond, Wendy Wilson, Nell Taylor, Tracey de Whalley, Bill Buckley, John Barrow